5 Signs You May Be Suffering From Low Testosterone

 Your testosterone level also affects your mood.
 If you’re feeling down or depressed, low testosterone may be to blame.
 The decrease in hormones may also cause you to feel more tired and less motivated, which may also affect mood.

 If you’re feeling depressed or down, be sure to have your testosterone level checked before adding an antidepressant to your health routine.

 Are you having a difficult time finding the right words to express what you mean?
 Do you find your mind wandering when you’re trying to complete a task?
 It may be more than just being overworked.
 Low levels of testosterone hormones affect memory, work ability, and concentration.

 If you’re experiencing any of these signs, Dr. Hall recommends you come in for an evaluation.
 If it turns out your testosterone levels are out of balance, she can provide hormone replacement therapy to help you feel better.
 If your symptoms have another cause, she can provide treatment for that as well.

-To learn more about low testosterone and have your level checked, call Expect Wellness today or use the online booking button to schedule a consultation.
+To learn more about low testosterone and have your level checked, call Expect Wellness today or contact us to schedule a consultation.